ironbar/arc25/docs/modeling/Iteration_13_reflections.md

 ## Conclusion

+After this reflections I have a much clearer view of the challenges that need to be addressed to solve ARC.
+I have to do a follow-up iteration to gain more information, and after that I would redefine the strategy.
+I should start with humble goals, like solving a few real ARC tasks, but at the same time with approaches that can scale once I verify that they work.

 ## Next steps

+- In the next iteration
   - What is the max sequence length for training and inference on a GPU with 24GB of VRAM?
   - Better sampling strategy.
 Could play with temperature, top_k and top_p to create more diverse samples. https://huggingface.co/docs/transformers/v4.52.3/en/main_classes/text_generation#transformers.GenerationConfig.temperature
   - What if I give hints of how to solve the problem int the prompt?
 Is the model capable on that case?
   - What if I have a multi-turn conversation with the model to improve its own code?
 - Reread transduction and induction paper, and code.
 - Learn how to do RL with tool use
 - Define the new data strategy.
 I might refactor an existing DSL.
 Given the typed hints to the model could allow to learn how to use it.
 I could try to generate tasks with LLMs.